-- Enforce foundational principles and statutory requirements for assessment and accountability, transparency, continuous improvement and support for students with disabilities, students of color, English learners and students experiencing poverty. - Grant states and districts flexibility for innovation and implementation of new assessment and accountability models aligned to local goals and values. - Maintain and strengthen national data collection, access and reporting efforts (including administration of the National Assessment of Educational Progress (NAEP)) to provide critical information that guides national priorities, research and innovation while preserving transparent data for all students.
+- Enforce foundational principles and statutory requirements for assessment and accountability, transparency, continuous improvement and support for students with disabilities, students of color, English learners and students experiencing poverty. - Enable states to innovate in the design and use of their systems while maintaining statutory requirements for disaggregated data, regular testing and accountability. - Maintain and strengthen national data collection, access and reporting efforts (including administration of the National Assessment of Educational Progress (NAEP)) to provide critical information that guides national priorities, research and innovation while preserving transparent data for all students.